JD-2006/pwnagotchi-plugins-scripts_JD-2006/gps_led/readme.txt

 I don't use a screen so I wanted a way to know I was getting GPS date before warwalking.
 I also do not have GPSD installed.
 Dunno if that matters or not.

+Make sure to use at least a 550 ohm resistor on the positive leg of the LED.

 Setting up requires getting GPIO's ready.

 To get a list of your GPIO's: